 You may also want to consider a shoe that has some cushioning inside that can mould to the shape of your foot and keep you feeling at ease for the entire length of your walks.

 One size doesn’t fit all when it comes to selecting a pair of walking shoes.
 Different shoes will cater to different needs.
 Whether you have flat feet vs a high arch or a wide foot vs a narrow foot can definitely be the deciding factor in which shoe you will want to pick.

 Another aspect you should be looking for is a shoe that allows natural movement of the foot while you walk.

 What you can do is gently twist the shoe on itself or try to fold it in half to see how flexible it is.
 Also, when you try them on, make sure you feel like you can do a proper heel-to-toe movement without feeling too restricted.

 The shoe you choose will vary according to the type of walking surface.
 Do you tend to walk on asphalt around the city, on forest trails, or both?

-If you are venturing more off the beaten path you will need a more durable sole as well as more grip.
-This may not be as much of an important point if you’re just walking around the city on even surfaces.
+If you are venturing off the beaten path you will need a more durable sole as well as additional grip.
+This may not be as important if you’re just walking around the city on even surfaces.

 5. Ankle Support